equinor/fmu-tools/docs/qcproperties.rst

 * ``get_well_statistics``: This method extract property statistics from well logs.
 * ``get_bwell_statistics``: This method extract property statistics from blocked well logs.

+* ``from_yaml``: Use a yaml-configuration file to enable an automatic run of the methods above.

 All methods returns a PropStat instance (see decription further down).

 .. seealso:: The `Using yaml input for auto execution` section for description of how to use
              a yaml-configuration file to run the different methods automatically.

+Other methods
+^^^^^^^^^^^^^^^
+Note: The methods below are only applicable if at least one method for extracting statistics have been run within the QCProperties instance.

+dataframe
+    A merged dataframe with statistical data for **continous** properties from all runs of statistics extractions within the instance .

+dataframe_disc
+    A merged dataframe with statistical data for **discrete** propertiesfrom all runs of statistics extractions within the instance .

+to_csv
+    Used to write the dataframes with statistics to a csv-file.
+Takes two arguments:

+    ``csvfile``: String with desired filename (required).

+    ``disc``: Bool that controls which dataframe to write (optional).
+If True the dataframe with discrete properties is written else the dataframe with continous properties is written.
+Default is False.

 Arguments
 ^^^^^^^^^^